-- Links are metadata that establish one-way relationships between objects - Act as lightweight pointers between individual key-value pairs - I.e. represent and extension to the pure key-value data model - Each link... - is defined at the source object - is associated with a tag (sort of link type) - Multiple links can lead from / to a given object - Source and target may not belong to the same bucket - Motivation: new way of querying: - Link walking navigation between objects
+- Links are metadata that establish one-way relationships between pairs of objects - Act as lightweight pointers between individual key-value pairs - I.e. represent and extension to the pure key-value data model - Each link... - is defined within the source object - is associated with a tag (sort of link type) - can be traversed in a given direction only - may connect objects even from different buckets - Multiple links can lead from / to a given object

+New way of querying - navigation between objects using links

+Links

-Links: how are links defined?
+How are links defined?

-- Special Link header is used for this purpose - Multiple separate link headers can be provided, as well as multiple links within one header
+- Special Link header is used for this purpose - Multiple link headers can be provided, or equivalently multiple links within one header

-'''

-curl -i -X PUT
+''' curl -i -X PUT

--H 'Content-Type: text/plain'

--H 'Link: </buckets/actors/keys/trojan>; riaktag="tactor"'

--H 'Link: </buckets/actors/keys/machacek>; riaktag="tactor"'

--d 'Medvidek, 2007'
+-H 'Content-Type: text/plain' -H 'Link: </buckets/actors/keys/trojan>; riaktag="tactor"' -H 'Link: </buckets/actors/keys/machacek>; riaktag="tactor"' -d 'Medvidek, 2007' http://localhost:8098/buckets/movies/keys/medvidek '''

-http://localhost:8098/buckets/movies/keys/medvidek

-'''

-Link walking: how can links be traversed?
+How can links be traversed?

-- Standard GET requests with link traversal description - Exactly one object where the traversal is initiated - Single or multiple navigational steps
+- Standard GET requests with link traversal description - Exactly one object where the traversal is initiated - Accessed in a standard way - Single or multiple navigational steps then follow